Bulk viscosity from neutron decays to dark baryons in neutron star matter

 Because bulk viscosity does appear to be relevant to neutron star mergers when the temperature is around a few MeV, but this temperature is also where neutrinos begin to be trapped, suppressing the bulk viscosity, implementing the Urca reactions in numerical simulations of neutron star mergers in the context of a neutrino-transport scheme \cite{Foucart:2022bth} is important.
 To date, several merger simulations have studied beta equilibration effects \cite{Most:2022yhe,Espino:2023dei,Zappa:2022rpd}, and some have seen modifications of the postmerger gravitational wave signal, but others have not.
 Another approach is to pre-calculate the bulk viscosity and then implement it in a Muller-Israel-Stewart scheme in the simulation \cite{Chabanov:2023abq,Chabanov:2023blf,Camelio:2022fds,Camelio:2022ljs}.
 In any case, one major factor acting against large bulk-viscous dissipation is that much of the matter in the remnant (especially after the first few milliseconds) is at temperatures of several tens of MeV, well above where the Urca bulk viscosity is large \cite{Espino:2023dei,Most:2021zvc}.

 There has been increased interest in recent years as to how dark matter or beyond the standard model (BSM) particles can enhance transport processes in compact objects.
-Feebly-interacting particles produced within a neutron star or supernovae core will escape from the object, if they are sufficiently light, cooling it \cite{Raffelt:1996wa,Caputo:2024oqc,Dietrich:2019shr,Harris:2020qim,Beznogov:2018fda} and perhaps generating additional electromagnetic signatures if the particle is unstable \cite{Dev:2023hax,Diamond:2023cto,Muller:2023vjm,Diamond:2023scc,Diamond:2021ekg,Jaeckel:2017tud}.
+Feebly-interacting particles produced within a neutron star or supernovae core will escape from the object, if they are sufficiently light, cooling it \cite{Raffelt:1996wa,Caputo:2024oqc,Dietrich:2019shr,Harris:2020qim,Beznogov:2018fda,Alonso-Alvarez:2021oaj} and perhaps generating additional electromagnetic signatures if the particle is unstable \cite{Dev:2023hax,Diamond:2023cto,Muller:2023vjm,Diamond:2023scc,Diamond:2021ekg,Jaeckel:2017tud}.
 If the particles are slightly more strongly interacting, they will be marginally trapped in the system and can contribute, for example, to energy transfer between the core and mantle of a supernovae \cite{Caputo:2022mah,Fiorillo:2025yzf}.